Sucre (state): Spanish colonization

-In 1639, conflicts appeared in the Cumanacoa Valley, as the well-known conqueror Juan de Urpín, incorporated Cumanacoa into the territory of his ephemeral Governorate of New Barcelona and obtained authorization to found a colony there.
-On 18 February 1643 he founded the colony and gave it the name of Santa María de Cumanacoa.
+In 1639, conflicts appeared in the Cumanacoa Valley, as the conqueror Juan de Urpín incorporated Cumanacoa into the territory of his ephemeral Governorate of New Barcelona and obtained authorization to found a colony there.
+On 18 February 1643, he founded the colony and gave it the name of Santa María de Cumanacoa.
 Some time later, the Cumanagoto tribe took over the colony and disappeared without a trace.

 In the year 1700, by mandate of his Majesty Felipe V, he sent Captain Pedro Antonio Arias y González Manso to resolve the conflict in the Valley.
-An armed struggle begins with the indigenous tribe Cumanagotos, which maintained control of the Valley.
-Positioning their ships in Carúpano, the siege began up to the Valley of Cumanacoa, a conflict that lasted two years that ended up restoring order and the recovery of all the lands by the Spanish Empire, with the surrender of the indigenous tribes of the region and especially the Cumanagoto, the region of the Valley remains under the control of Captain Pedro Antonio Arias and Gonzalez Manso.
+An armed struggle begins with the indigenous tribe Cumanagotos, which maintained control of the valley.
+Positioning their ships in Carúpano, the siege began up to the Valley of Cumanacoa, a conflict that lasted two years that ended up restoring order and the recovery of all the lands by the Spanish Empire, with the surrender of the indigenous tribes of the region and especially the Cumanagoto.
+The region of the valley remained under the control of Captain Pedro Antonio Arias and Gonzalez Manso.